UniversalRobots/Universal_Robots_ROS_Driver/README.md

 > [!NOTE]
 > ROS 1 is end of life since End of May 2025.
 Please consider switching to ROS 2 instead.
 > The ROS noetic binary packages will not receive any updates anymore.
 Even if bugfixes are
-> commited to this repository (or other packages), they will not end up in binary packages.
-In This
+> commited to this repository (or other packages), they will not end up in the ROS binary packages.
+> However, the [ROS-O project](https://github.com/ros-o) builds binary packages for ROS 1.
+See
+> their website for further information.
-> case you can either build the packages from source (see below) or use the [ROS One project](https://github.com/ros-o).
+> Alternatively, you can build the driver from source (see below).

 ## Building from source